-To use a virtual machine with Windows, you need to add two additional attributes to the user attributes:
+To use a Windows virtual machine, you must add two additional attributes to your custom attributes:

 WIN_PASSWORD containing an

 unencrypted login password.
-Here, we recommend choosing a different password than you are using on faculty systems.
+Here we recommend choosing a different password than you use on faculty systems.

-Use the following procedure if you need to try something on a pre-installed machine (run / compile your software version, etc.) and you do not want to waste your time on installing and configuring the operating system.
+You can use the following procedure if you need to test something on an already installed machine (run / compile your software version, and so on) and don't want to waste time installing and configuring your operating system.

 Configure the user context as described in the previous chapter .

-Open yourself main page Stratus.FI (from the other page of Stratus.FI, click on the top of the Dashboard ).
+Open it main page Stratus.FI (from the other Stratus.FI page, click on the Dashboard above).

-On the left side of the page, click on green
+Click on green on the left side of the page

-Choose from a pre-installed system menu (such as CentOS 7) and click on the selected system.
+Choose from a selection of preinstalled systems (such as CentOS 7) and click on the selected system.

-Tip: If you want to try the Stratus.FI interface quickly, use the pre-installed ttylinux minidistribution system.
-There is no need to configure the context here: the superuser password is fixed and is displayed on the system console.
+Tip: if you just want to try Stratus.FI quickly, use the pre-installed ttylinux minidistribution system.
+There is even no need to configure the context here: the superuser password is fixed and is displayed on the system console.

-On the left side of the page, fill in the name of the virtual machine you are creating (for example, Test CentOS ) and click on the green Create on the right.
+On the left side of the page, fill in the name of the virtual machine you are creating (for example, Test CentOS ) and right-click on Create green.

-Wait for a green square instead of an orange to be created with the name of the virtual machine you just created (restore the view with the two arrows in the circle shown at the top right).
+Wait for the virtual machine name you just created to have a green square instead of orange (you can refresh the view with the two arrows icon in the circle shown at the top right).

-Once the virtual machine is active, you can try to log in via SSH to the IP address shown in the virtual machine (if the template uses SSH contextualization, SSH server and IP address).
-You can reach the machine console by clicking on its caption and then on the bottom left of the blue icon on the terminal.
-You can log in as a root with a previously entered password.
+For example, once the virtual machine is active, you can try SSH login to the IP address displayed on the created virtual machine from the internal FI network (if the template uses SSH contextualization, it has an SSH server and an IP address).
+You can reach the machine console by clicking on its title and then on the bottom left of the blue terminal icon.
+You can log in as root with a previously entered password.

-For newly-instantiated machines, we recommend updating packages, especially if you plan to use the machine for longer periods of time and restart the machine for full application.
+For newly instantiated machines, we recommend that you update your packages, especially if you plan to use the machine for a long time and restart the machine for their full application.

-Newly created virtual machines have a NAT NAT private IPv4 and a public IPv6 address.
-There is no need to use the HTTP proxy cache to access the public IPv4 Internet.
+Newly created virtual machines have a NATed private IPv4 and a public IPv6 address.
+No need to use HTTP proxy cache to access public IPv4 Internet.
 You can read more about the technical solution in our blog post in ISe.

-Our goal is to allow users to use a large number of computing resources in the short run (8 virtual machines).
-Users will be able to test distributed apps for example.
-System resource quotes are therefore set to this mode of use.
-For exact quota information, see the Quotas section of the web interface in the user settings.
+Our goal is to allow users to use even more computing resources in the short term (8 virtual machines).
+This will allow users to try distributed applications for example.
+Therefore, system resource quotas are set to use this way.
+For detailed information on quotas, see the Quotas section of the user interface.

-Please be aware of other users: Current hardware does not have the capacity to allow every FI user to use all the resources permanently up to the size of his quota.
-The quota set does not apply to permanently running virtual machines .
-If we detect virtual machines running for more than a day or a maximum of small units of days, we will terminate these machines and later disable their drives.
+Please be careful with other users: current hardware does not have the capacity to make every FI user permanently use all the resources up to their quota at a time.
+Therefore, the quota settings do not apply to permanently running virtual machines .
+If we detect virtual machines running longer than a day, or at most small days, we will stop these machines and cancel their drives later.

-If you need a longer running test or production virtual machine, or an over-limit amount of computing resources for a short time, contact your system administrator at
+If you need a running test or production virtual machine for a longer period of time, or a number of computing resources in the short term, please contact your system administrator at

-When using virtual machines, keep in mind that even here Operating rules , in particular the ban on the provision of publicly available network services without the prior approval of CVT FI.
+When using virtual machines, keep in mind that this is true as well Operating rules , in particular the prohibition of putting into service of publicly available network services without the prior approval of the CVT FI.

 I want to install my operating system